krissnawat/gatsbyblog/src/pages/blog/keep-your-startup-clean.md

   - .NET
 ---

-When I open a .NET Core application I typically start at the Startup file.
-Unfortunately there is an ugly pattern out there that makes these look like a long spaghetti code mess.
+When I open a .NET Core application for the first time I start by reading the Startup file.
+Unfortunately there is an ugly pattern out there that turns this into a spaghetti code mess.
 They often look something like this:

 ```csharp
 public void ConfigureServices(IServiceCollection services)